nate-c-foster/scada2-doc/docs/intro/scada2.md

 Every view component, that has an alarm associated with it, needs to scan for active children alarms.
-Originally, every component called the Ignition built-in function `system.alarm.queryStatus()` which does a global alarm scan and can be very computationally expensive.
+Originally, every component called the Ignition built-in function `system.alarm.queryStatus()` which does a global alarm scan and can be computationally expensive.
 To quote the Ignition manual:

 !!! note